-RESEARCHER PROFILE: PhD/ R1: First stage Researcher
+RESEARCHER PROFILE: PhD / R1: First stage Researcher

-RESEARCH FIELD(S) AND DISCIPLINES1: Physics
+RESEARCH FIELD(S)1: Physics

 JOB /OFFER DESCRIPTION

 Optical tweezers offer a versatile approach to manipulate living cells and other micron-sized objects with minimal invasiveness.
 However, due to the diffraction limit, objects with sizes below 100 nm are nearly impossible to trap using conventional microscopes.
 To overcome this limitation, nanophotonics allows to concentrate light well below the diffraction limit.
 The nano-optical tweezers enable efficient trapping of nanoscale objects that would otherwise be too small or too transparent to be manipulated using conventional optical tweezers.
-However, the plasmonic nanotweezers using optical resonances in metal nanogaps come with their own issues: the fabrication is complex and expensive, the control and reproducibility is often poor for gap sizes below 20 nm, and the range of action is limited, requiring long waiting times of several minutes to trap a particle.
+However the plasmonic nanotweezers using optical resonances in metal nanogaps come with their own issues: the fabrication is complex and expensive, the control and reproducibility is often poor for gap sizes below 20 nm, and the range of action is limited, requiring long waiting times of several minutes to trap a particle.